 Number 5: Change ALL Your Passwords

 And I do mean all of them.
 Any account you log into from your computer should be changed.
 I recommend starting with your E-Mail password because with access to your e-mail the scammer can reset most of your other online accounts.
 Next, change the password to any financial institution you use online and then move onto all the rest of your accounts.
-This would also be a good time to consider using a Password Manager like LastPass to handle your passwords.
+This would also be a good time to consider using a Password Manager like our Password Vault powered by Keeper Security to handle your passwords.
 They can suggest a password that is harder to guess and remember it for you.
 That way you don’t need to remember 33 different passwords (you are using a different password for each account, right?).

 Number 6: Watch Your Bank and Credit Card Statements